Skip to main content

 The City of Columbus is offering free credit monitoring due to a recent cyberattack.
 To learn more, click here.

-The Franklin County Municipal Court will close half day on Wednesday, Nov.
-27, 2024, and all day on Thursday and Friday, Nov.
-28 & 29, 2024, in recognition of Thanksgiving Day.
+The Franklin County Municipal Court will be closed half day Tuesday, Dec.
+24, 2024, and all day Wednesday and Thursday, Dec.
+25 & 26, 2024, in recognition of the holidays.

 Home / Departments / Services / Interpreter Services